pemcg/manageiq-automation-howto-guide/chapter21/calling_automation_from_api.md

 Using this technique we can write our own pseudo-API calls for CloudForms to handle anything that the standard RESTful API doesn't support.
 We implement the "API" using a standard Automate method, call it using the RESTful automate call, and we can pass parameters to, and retrieve result back from the called method.

-#### Authentication and auto\_approve
+#### Authentication and _auto\_approve_

 When we make a RESTful call, we must authenticate using a valid username and password.
 This user must be an admin or equivalent however if we wish to specify _:auto\_approve => true_ in our calling arguments (only admins can auto-approve Automation requests).

-If we try making a RESTful call as a non-admin user, the Automation request will be blocked pending approval (as expected), but there seems to be no way for an admin user to approve such a request through the WebUI.
-We would need to write our own approval code.
+If we try making a RESTful call as a non-admin user, the Automation request will be blocked pending approval (as expected).
+There seems to be no way however for an admin user to approve such a request through the WebUI (BZ #1229818), so currently if we want to submit an automation request as a non-admin user, we would need to write our own approval code.

-### Generic run_via_api Script Example
+### Generic run\_via\_api Script Example

-The following is a generic _run\_via\_api_ script that can be used to call any Automation method, using arguments to pass server name, credentials, and URI parameters to the Instance t be called...
+The following is a generic _run\_via\_api_ script that can be used to call any Automation method, using arguments to pass server name, credentials, and URI parameters to the Instance to be called...

 ```
 Usage: run_via_api.rb [options]